 The best way to avoid gout is to stay away from triggers that lead to flare-ups.
 This is especially true if you have a history of the condition.
 One often overlooked aspect is the food you eat.
 This is related to gout because the condition is at its most basic makeup an excess and buildup of uric acid, which can be closely related to your diet.
 Therefore, monitoring what you put into your body via your diet can be an effective, natural way to reduce flare-ups of gout.

 - Purines: In general, foods high in purines are also high in protein and therefore advantageous.
-However, foods like herring, lentils, peas, beans, oily fish, red meat, salmon, sardines, and organ meat can be bad if you struggle with gout.
+However, the following foods can be bad if you struggle with gout.
 This is because purines turn to uric acid once in the body, which of course increases your risk of gout.
 Many recommend gout suffers stay away from meat and cheese altogether because of their correlation with uric acid.

 - Alcohol: Hate to be a party pooper, but consuming alcohol can also increase the risk of gout.
 According to a study completed in 2014, beer, in particular, was shown to increase the risk of flare-ups.
 If you can’t give up alcohol completely, opt for other forms and be sure to combine the consumption of alcohol with drinking plenty of water.